SrijanBadhya/Debsoc/Running the PES Debsoc.md

 #### Impromptu debates
 Pretty straightforward.
 Especially good when there are like 2 people for a session.
 No prep time, the motion drops and the PM just starts yapping.
 (The LO technically gets 7 minutes prep time).
-For more people this format isn't as impactful because they don't feel the time crunch as much.
+For more participants, this format isn't as impactful because they don't feel the time crunch as much.
 It's a good way to keep you on your feet and make you better prepared for tourney time crunches.

 ### Online Sessions